 13 years ago, I was about to fly up from Melbourne to Sydney to interview Les Murray (the Soccer guy) for an article, and at the last minute, my girlfriend at the time gave me some advice: ‘Don’t ask any stupid questions.
 You do that a lot…’.
 In a split second, my confidence about the interview was shot (I did actually ask stupid questions though.
 And still do).

 Looking back now though, I’m taking that as a huge compliment.

-The writers I admire the most are John Safran, Neil Strauss, Louis Theroux, Shakespeare, Seneca and Socrates.
+Some people I admire are John Safran, Neil Strauss, Louis Theroux, Shakespeare, Seneca and Socrates.
 And it’s because these guys ask or address (or asked or addressed) ‘stupid’ questions.
 Questions coming from true curiosity.
 The obvious questions that you want answers to, but you’re afraid to ask, for fear of looking like an ‘idiot’.

 In Ryan Holiday‘s book, The Daily Stoic, he says, ‘One of the most powerful things you can do as a human being in our hyperconnected, 24/7 media world is say: “I don’t know”.’